Open Source · Self-Hosted · Flask + SQLite

 ๐Ÿงฉ

-25 Built-in Plugins
+33 Built-in Plugins

-Toggle plugins without a restart: announcements, assessments, attachments, audit, badges, BananaAI, BananaCAD, canvas, chat, custom pages, difficulty tags, drafts, easter egg, groups, kanban, page history, Telegram sync, temporary accounts, text-to-speech, and more.
+Toggle plugins without a restart: announcements, assessments, attachments, audit, badges, BananaAI, BananaCAD, canvas, chat, custom pages, difficulty tags, drafts, easter egg, groups, kanban, meetings, page history, Telegram sync, temporary accounts, text-to-speech, and more.
 Public SDK (bananawiki_sdk) for third-party plugins.

 ๐ŸŒ